ITensor/website/docs/cppv3/book/index.md

     auto i = Index(3,"index i,Link");

     println(i);
-    //prints: (3,"index i,Link"|id=587)
+    //prints: (3|id=587|"Link,index i")

 The output shows the size and tags of i.
-The printout also contains part of the id number of the Index.
+The printout also contains part of the ID number of the Index.
-Id numbers are random 64 bit integers and vary each time you run your program.
+The ID numbers are random 64 bit integers which vary each time you construct a new index (even if it has the same dimension and tags each time).

 The prime level is displayed at the end:

     println(prime(i,2));
-    //prints: (3,"index i,Link"|587)''
+    //prints: (3|id=587|"Link,index i")''

     println(prime(i,10));
-    //prints: (3,"index i,Link"|587)'10
+    //prints: (3|id=587|"Link,index i")'10

-### Review of Index Objects
+### Summary

-Tensor indices in the ITensor system are represented by Index objects.
+The indices of an ITensor are Index objects.
-Index objects have a fixed size and id number that is set when they are constructed; all copies of that Index will have the same size and id.
+An Index has a fixed size and an ID number that are set when it is constructed; copies of that Index will always have the same size and ID.

-Index objects also have tags and a prime level.
+Index objects can also carry tags and a prime level.
-Tags and prime levels can be useful in various situations, such as for distinguishing copies of the same Index appearing on a single ITensor, or for easily identifying Index objects when printing them.
-Both the tags and prime level of an Index can be modified.
+Tags and prime levels can be useful in various situations, such as retrieving an Index from an ITensor.
+The tags and prime level of an Index can be modified.

 <br/>
 <i>For a complete listing of all of the methods of class Index, view the